nitin-dominic/NR/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+### Data-driven agriculture

+As an agricultural engineer working closely with precision agriculture technologies, I take a data-driven approach to visualize and monitor farming operations.
+To address these operations, I integrate artificial intelligence approaches with the data obtained from various ground and aerial-robots to address in-field and site-specific tasks in agriculture.
+Overall, I am blessed to work on cutting-edge research while hoping to lay a foundation for incoming researchers.
+I believe that the future of agriculture is data-driven.
+But what matters the most is how well do we manage, process, and interpret this data so that the farmers, stakeholders, agricultural technology providers (ATPs), and extension specialists could be benefitted from it.
+I strongly believe in the quote below:

-Write your biography here.
+#Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+The code is already in, just name your picture `prof_pic.jpg` and put it in the #`img/` folder.

-Put your address / P.O. box / other info right below your picture.
+#Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+Edit `_bibliography/papers.bib` #and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
+#Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Add your Facebook, #Twitter, LinkedIn, Google Scholar, or just disable all of them.